Master's Transfer Credit

 External transfer credit for graduate transfer credit use.
 Applicable course credit hours may not have been applied toward any earned degree.

-Doctoral degree candidates may transfer previously completed graduate work not applied toward a prior earned degree up to a maximum of 42 credit hours beyond the baccalaureate degree (which may include up to 32 credit hours from a completed master’s degree) or 50 percent of their total Ph.D. program credit hour requirements, whichever is smaller.
+Doctoral degree candidates may transfer previously completed graduate work up to a maximum of 42 credit hours beyond the baccalaureate degree (which may include up to 32 credit hours from a completed master’s degree internal or external to IIT, and credit hours not applied to any granted degree) or 50 percent of their total Ph.D. program credit hour requirements, whichever is smaller.
 The work must be judged to be relevant to the current doctoral program, must have been completed with grades of ”B” or better, and must be acceptable for graduate credit at the institution where taken.
 The master’s degree must have been granted within the previous six years.
 Grades for transferred credits will not be included in the student’s GPA.

 Consistent with its past practice, research credit may not be submitted for transfer credit consideration.
 Research credit requirements imply work that has been completed while enrolled in an Illinois Institute of Technology research course numbered 594 (master’s project research), 591 (master of science research), or 691 (doctoral research).

 Graduate students who have earned credit following the university's graduate transfer credit guidelines as stated earlier in this section will seek and gain initial academic approval by using the transfer credit review process in the online eForms for Graduate Degree Works system, to be reviewed and approved by the graduate academic adviser, graduate academic department, and the Office of Academic Affairs.
 For more information, please see the eForms for Degree Works section of this bulletin.

 Students may request internal transfer credit for Illinois Tech courses that were either 1) graduate-level courses taken in a unit outside the student's academic unit; or 2) graduate-level courses taken during an Illinois Tech undergraduate degree program.